Forget the Millennials, Generation Z are on their way…

 - During that period the working age population shrunk as Baby Boomers retired, this is a trend that will continue

-- In 2017 the Gen X cohort represent X% of the population.
-They’ll become increasingly important as the working age population shrinks and by 2030 they will represent XX of the working age population.
+- From 2017 Gen X will become increasingly important as the working age population shrinks and by 2030 they will represent the core of the working age population.

 Gen Z – Characteristics